Today feels like a good day for a rant. I’m taking to task the Golf magazines that grace our bookshelves.

 Click HERE to go to Steve’s blog where you can read some of the best articles I’ve ever read from a teaching pro about the golf swing and how misleading publications or TV shows for that matter can be to someone learning the game.

 After Wade turned me on to Mr. Wozeniak and after I had read his entire blog, I started to look at the reasons why I was still subscribing to the magazines.
 It didn’t take long for me to realize that it’s been a false sense of connectivity to the game.
 Each month I get a few magazines, and I feel like an elitist with all this insider information.
 It’s hilarious really.
-No longer though is that the case though and with the arrival of my March issues (due in a couple of weeks) my tenure as a subscriber ends and with that comes a ton of free space on my bookcase.
+No longer though is that the case though.
+With the arrival of my March issues my tenure as a subscriber ends.
+And, with that comes a ton of free space on my bookcase.

-I’m getting so much more information out of my Twitter, and Instagram feeds than I ever have from any magazine over the last year.
+I’m getting so much more information out of my Twitter, and Instagram feeds than I ever have from any magazine.
 I’m connected more than I ever thought I was and never realized it!

-Reading Mr. Wozeniak’s blog (which I wish had some more recent content because what’s on it is brilliant) has made me understand that there is no way any article in a magazine or a 5min segment on TV is going to do anything to improve my game.
-Working on the fundamentals of the swing is the only way to improve and now that I have Wade to teach me those proper fundamentals I can say SEE YA to all these people in the magazines and TV Shows that have tried to assist me over the years.
+Reading Mr. Wozeniak’s blog has made me understand something critical.
+There is no way an article in a magazine is going to do anything to improve my game.
+Working on the fundamentals of the swing is the only way to improve.
+Now that I have Wade to teach me those proper fundamentals I can say SEE YA to all these magazines and TV Shows.
 Thanks, it’s been fun, but you have my attention no more.
 Except for Holly of course!

-Looking ahead to my future progression the only person I’m leaning to for advice and drills is Wade and occasionally Jimmy Ballard’s book “How To Perfect Your Golf Swing” and I think that is going to be a tremendous benefit for my development.
-No longer is my head being pulled in different directions from the different philosophy’s of all the teachers, and I can lock in on what works for me and improve my fundamentals.
+My future progression the only person I’m leaning to for advice and drills is Wade and occasionally Jimmy Ballard’s book “How To Perfect Your Golf Swing” and I think that is going to be a tremendous benefit for my development.
+No longer is my head being pulled in different directions from the different philosophies of all the teachers.
+I can lock in on what works for me and improve my fundamentals.